stepchowfun/hashpass/README.md

 ![Screenshot](https://raw.githubusercontent.com/boyers/hashpass/master/screenshot1.png)

 Hashpass generates a password based on your key and the current domain.
 Usually you will want to select a password field first.
-Then Hashpass doesn't show the generated password, giving you the option to fill in the password field instead:
+Then Hashpass doesn't show the generated password, giving you the option to fill in the field instead:

 ![Screenshot](https://raw.githubusercontent.com/boyers/hashpass/master/screenshot2.png)

 ## How passwords are generated

-Suppose your secret key is `bananas`, and you are signing up for Facebook.
-Hashpass combines the current domain name and your secret key as follows: `www.facebook.com/bananas`.
+Suppose your secret key is `bananas`, and you're signing up for Facebook.
+Hashpass combines the current domain name and your secret key with a `/` as follows: `www.facebook.com/bananas`.
 It then computes the [SHA-256 hash](http://en.wikipedia.org/wiki/SHA-2) of that string.
 Then it hashes it again and again, `2^16` times in total.
 Finally, it outputs the first 96 bits of the result, encoded as 16 characters in [Base64](http://en.wikipedia.org/wiki/Base64).
 In this example, the final output is `sWwtmA9uA6X9SyXD`.
 We can verify this result using Python:

     import hashlib, base64
     bits = 'www.facebook.com/bananas'